Last updated on

 … the Call to Action area.

-This could be joining your Discount Property List… getting an offer on their house… or even just a free report.
+This could be joining your Discount Property List… getting an offer on their house… or even just a free market report.

 But there are 3 core elements to a great Call to Action form…